-The Texas Senate on Monday is turning back the legislative clock to pass a bill 27-3.
+The Texas Senate in Austin on Monday is turning back the legislative clock to pass a bill 27-3.
 This would authorize the Public Utility Commission, the state’s top utility regulator, to order those charges to be reversed.
 Now, this bill now moving to the House.
 This is where lawmakers plan a slow, deliberate response to last month’s power failures.

 Texas Senate has Acted and Wants help from the Governor “The Great Real Hero” Greg Abbott!

 Lieutenant Governor Dan Patrick said the Senate has acted.
 Patrick is the chamber’s leader and he made reversing the charges a major priority this session.
 “We are asking Governor Greg Abbott to join us in the chamber.
 I’m thinking if he signs this.
 It will help get this bill through the House.”
 America is praying for a good outcome for Texas!
 They total leaders and shining examples of democracy in action to the rest of the union!

 Governor Greg Abbott last week made the statement.
 That, in fact, correcting billing errors during the state’s power failures an emergency item for the legislative session that ends this May.

 Moreover, Senate Bill 2142 helps decipher that PUC has the authority to reverse the charges, that senators are calling a “pricing error.”